abailly/abailly.github.io/drafts/real-real-world-haskell.md

 ## Development Environment

 * One of Haskell's pain points: It's a moving target and there is no single solution
-* Most advanced support is provided by integrating various extensions to Emacs to provide auto-completion, formatting, integration with REPL, auto-compilation and errors highlighting...
+* Best support is provided by integrating various extensions to Emacs to provide auto-completion, formatting, integration with REPL, auto-compilation and errors highlighting...
 * There is a nice [tutorial](https://github.com/serras/emacs-haskell-tutorial/blob/master/tutorial.md) on how to setup emacs and Chris Done has provided some [standard configuration](https://github.com/chrisdone/emacs-haskell-config)
 * [Haskell for Mac](http://haskellformac.com/) is a recent initiative to provide an interactive and easy to use programming environment in Haskell
 * [IHaskell](https://github.com/gibiansky/IHaskell) provides a Haskell *kernel* for IPython notebooks for interactive programming.
 Provides a nice alternative to text-only development in Haskell esp. for number crunching